maximumberlin76-gif/EDS--Endogenous-Dynamic-Stability-core/README.md

 ## Dynamic Stability and Structural Integrity Over Time in Open Nonlinear Dynamical Systems

+## Overview

+This README presents the core formulation of the Endogenous Dynamic Stability theorem.

+The theorem defines real dynamic stability over time through the relation:

+C(t) > P(t)

+where endogenous structural coherence must remain stronger than destabilizing pressure.

+The framework distinguishes:

+- formal structural existence;
+- real dynamic stability;
+- structural balance;
+- endogenous structural coherence;
+- regenerative capacity;
+- critical boundary formation;
+- and scaling behavior near the EDC regime.

+The core distinction is:

+Δ(t) > 0

+shows that a structure may still formally exist.

+But real dynamic stability requires:

+C(t) > P(t)

+Therefore, the theorem does not evaluate a structure only by its external form.

+It evaluates whether the internal endogenous processes of self-organization remain coherent enough to preserve structural integrity over time.

+The EDC scaling extension is included as a boundary-layer continuation of EDS:

+C(t) ≈ P(t)

+At this boundary, critical drift, nonlinear saturation, cubic scaling, and transition delay become operationally relevant.

 ## Abstract

 EDS — the theorem of endogenous dynamic stability — defines a criterion for real dynamic stability of a system, structure, or form over time within the class of open nonlinear dynamical systems.